Britain's May wins backing of Trump, EU leaders in showdown with Russia

 May said on Monday Britain had identified the substance as belonging to the lethal Novichok group of nerve agents developed by the Soviet military in the 1970s and 1980s.

-She and her ministers say Britain will take further“robust” punitive action against Russian interests - beyond sanctions already in place - if Putin does not come up with a credible explanation of events.
+She and her ministers say Britain will take further “robust” punitive action against Russian interests - beyond sanctions already in place - if Putin does not come up with a credible explanation of events.

 Trump’s endorsement of Britain’s tough line, made during a phone call with May, came on the heels of messages of solidarity from France’s President Emmanuel Macron and German Chancellor Angela Merkel.
 They gave the British prime minister additional hope of marshalling Western backing for her government as it heads towards a showdown with Putin.